daddel80/notepadpp-multireplace/README.md

 - **Drag & Drop** — You can load lists by dragging `.mrl` or `.csv` files onto the plugin window.
 - **Tabs** — Keep multiple lists open side by side.
 Click **+** to add a tab, double-click to rename, drag to reorder, right-click for options (save as, load, duplicate, close).
 Dropping a list file on the tab bar opens it in its own tab.
 Tabs and their contents persist across sessions.
 - **Format** — Plain-text, line-based.
 Each file starts with a `[MultiReplace-Settings]...[End]` preamble storing per-list options (search mode, scope, CSV column/delimiter/quote settings), followed by a CSV-style body of entries with quoted fields.
 Special characters are escaped: `\` → `\\`, newline → `\n`, carriage return → `\r`, `"` → `""`.
 The preamble makes the file non-conformant to raw CSV, which is why the `.mrl` extension was introduced; workspace preferences (column widths, visibility, order) stay local to each user's INI and are not written into the file, so lists remain portable across machines and users.
+- **Flexible imports** — When loading `.csv` files or pasting from the clipboard, MultiReplace also accepts inputs whose first row is a column-name header.
+Known names: `Find`, `Replace`, `Selected`, `WholeWord`, `MatchCase`, `FormulaSupport`, `Extended`, `Regex`, `Comments` (case-insensitive; spaces, underscores, hyphens ignored).
+Columns can be in any order, unknown columns are ignored, and only `Find` is required — missing optional columns default to off / empty.
+A minimal valid file is just two lines: `Find` followed by a search pattern.

 ## Plugin Menu